-- 3.3.1 The National Planning Policy Framework (2019) requires planning policies to contribute to and enhance the natural and local environment including: - Protecting and enhancing sites of biodiversity or geological value and soils (in a manner commensurate with their statutory status or identified quality in the development plan) - minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.

-- 3.3.2 The NPPF requires plans to distinguish between the hierarchy of international, national and locally designated sites and to allocate land with the least environmental or amenity value where consistent with other policies in the NPPF.
-It requires a strategic approach to maintaining and enhancing networks of habitats and green infrastructure. - 3.3.3 The 25 Year Environment Plan sets out the government's action plan for improving the state of our environment within a generation.
+- 3.3.1 The National Planning Policy Framework (2019) requires planning policies to contribute to and enhance the natural and local environment including: - Protecting and enhancing sites of biodiversity or geological value and soils (in a manner commensurate with their statutory status or identified quality in the development plan) - minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures. - 3.3.2 The NPPF requires plans to distinguish between the hierarchy of international, national and locally designated sites and to allocate land with the least environmental or amenity value where consistent with other policies in the NPPF.
+It requires a strategic approach to maintaining and enhancing networks of habitats and green infrastructure.
+It stresses the importance of the protection of ancient woodland and ancient or veteran trees.
+It also requires plans to promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species. - 3.3.3 The 25 Year Environment Plan sets out the government's action plan for improving the state of our environment within a generation.
 It includes actions to create or restore wildlife-rich habitat outside the protected sites network focusing on priority habitats, to recover threatened, iconic or economically important species and to increase woodland cover.
 It also embeds the environmental 'net gain' principle into national policy, requiring new development to deliver overall environmental benefits.